aisingapore/PeekingDuck/docs/node_data_glossary.md

 ### "keypoints"

-A list of N numpy arrays, where each numpy array (Kx2) contains the (x, y) coordinates of the detected pose.
+A numpy array (NxKx2) containing the (x, y) coordinates for the detected posess.
 N and K corresponds to the number of detected poses and number of keypoints respectively.
 If the keypoint has a low confidence score, the coordinates would be "masked" and replaced by "-1." as shown below.

 ```
 [array([[ 0.58670201,  0.47576586],